gaco79/wordpress-foundation5-base-theme/README.md

 # Wordpress Foundation 5 Base Theme

 This is a base theme to start your own Wordpress theme utilising the marvellousness of Zurb's Foundation 5.
-The files provided are the minimum necessary for s working Wordpress theme.
+The files provided are the minimum necessary for a working Wordpress theme.

 The project makes use of Bower, Grunt and libsass.
 It should compile very quickly and be easy to maintain with upgrades in future.